erinna-woo/igenem/README.md

 # igenem
 Igenem is an Android mobile application that helps you make a decision.
-Utilizing a variety of visual elements including color and size, the user can see how each pro or con affects their overall decision.
+Utilizing a variety of visual elements including color and size, you can see how each pro or con affects your overall decision.

 ![making a decision](https://github.com/erinna-woo/igenem/blob/master/Screenshots/making_new_decision.png)
 ![decision activity](https://github.com/erinna-woo/igenem/blob/master/Screenshots/decision_activity.png)